Julie I. Brown

 Julie Imanuel Brown was reappointed to the Florida Public Service Commission for a third term beginning January 2, 2019 and ending January 1, 2023.
 Commissioner Brown served as Commission Chairman from January 2016-January 2018.
 During her Chairmanship, the State of Florida experienced massive hurricane impacts for the first time in more than a decade.
 To help minimize future storm impacts, Commissioner Brown led the Commission’s review and recommendations of Florida’s electric utility storm-hardening actions for years to come.

-She was twice reappointed to the Commission by Governor Rick Scott after first being appointed by Governor Charlie Crist in January 2011.
+She was twice reappointed to the Commission after first being appointed in January 2011.
 Before becoming a Commissioner, she was Associate Legal Counsel of First American Corporation, a Fortune 500 company, where she handled a variety of legal issues in the Eastern, Midwest and Mid-Atlantic Regions, including corporate compliance with regulatory authorities.
 She also worked as a corporate attorney at Shumaker, Loop and Kendrick, LLP in Tampa, Florida, specializing in mergers and acquisitions and securities law.

-Governor Ron DeSantis recently appointed Commissioner Brown to serve as one of 11 on the Florida Women’s Suffrage Centennial Commission to ensure the statewide observance of the centennial of women’s suffrage in 2020.
+Commissioner Brown was appointed to serve as one of 11 on the Florida Women’s Suffrage Centennial Commission to ensure the statewide observance of the centennial of women’s suffrage in 2020.

 Commissioner Brown serves on the Board of Directors and is a member of the National Association of Regulatory Commissioners (NARUC).
 Commissioner Brown also serves on NARUC’s Committee on Gas, Subcommittee on Nuclear Issues–Waste Disposal, and its Presidential Natural Gas Access and Expansion Task Force to help expand natural gas service in neglected and rural areas.
 She also serves on the NARUC-U.S. Department of Energy Natural Gas Infrastructure Modernization Partnership, facilitating investments in natural gas infrastructure modernization and repairs to natural gas distribution pipeline networks.
 Since October 2018, Commissioner Brown has served as Chair of the Gas Technology Institute’s Public Interest Advisory Committee after previously serving as its Vice Chair.